-- Awareness of the need for those involved in selling alcohol to be vigilant in preventing underage sales has for many years been raised by The British Beer & Pub Association's "Challenge 21" scheme.
-The scheme is a reminder to customers that it is illegal to purchase alcohol if you are under 18 years of age, or to purchase alcohol on behalf of anyone under 18 years of age. - Challenge any person who appears to be under 21 years of age and refuse to serve alcohol to them unless proof of age bearing the persons photograph, date of birth and a holographic mark is produced.
-Use only passport, driving licence or accredited "PASS" card as proof of age. - Hard copies of the "Challenge 21" poster (recently updated to include military I.D.) may be obtained from the BBPA's shop free of charge to members or downloaded for free from:
+- Awareness of the need for those involved in selling alcohol to be vigilant in preventing underage sales continues to be raised by The British Beer & Pub Association's "Challenge 21" scheme.
+The scheme is a reminder to customers that it is illegal to purchase alcohol if you are under 18 years of age, or to purchase alcohol on behalf of anyone else who is under 18 years of age. - If you choose to adopt this scheme, challenge any person who appears to be under 21 years of age and refuse to serve alcohol to them unless proof of age bearing the persons photograph, date of birth and a holographic mark is produced. - Hard copies of the "Challenge 21" poster (recently updated to include military I.D.) may be obtained from the BBPA's shop free of charge to members or downloaded for free from: